ahri/ahri.github.io/_posts/2014-08-23-so-i-got-locked-in-a-bookshop.md

 He left me alone at that point for us both to regroup: he had to try to contact the owners, and I had to re-climb the steps-of-little-integrity and wait for rescue in the shop.
-It was out of my hands now - kinda reasuring in a pathetic sort of way.
+It was out of my hands now - kinda reassuring in a pathetic sort of way.
 I welcomed opportunity to use two hands now that I wasn't holding my phone and ascended, breaking bits off here and there and trying to retain my sanity whilst considering my ridiculous death.
 Thankfully the door was still